Michelle Combs Endowed Fund

 When Michelle graduated from high school, she had a C+ GPA and a combined SAT score of less than 800.
 Considering her grades and test scores, her goal of moving away from home and attending a four-year university did not seem likely.
 She spent one bittersweet year at community college to test the waters – she loved the college-level soccer she played, but felt that, socially, she hadn't really moved beyond high school.
 She wanted more – so, in true Michelle fashion, she set out to find it.

 With help from a college coach, Michelle applied and was accepted to the University of Arizona.
 Her acceptance was based, in large part, on her high IQ.
 Because she knew she would need academic support, she also applied to the SALT Center.
-With the help of her Strategic Learning Specialist, as well as her tutors, she achieved a B average her first year - she came to believe that she could be the accomplished businesswoman she wanted to be.
+With the help of her Student Support Specialist, as well as her tutors, she achieved a B average her first year - she came to believe that she could be the accomplished businesswoman she wanted to be.